JA Business Week

 Cost: The non-refundable registration fee is $250, which covers programs, meals, and lodging.
 Scholarships are available.
 To apply, click here for the JA Business Week Signature/Verification form and Scholarship application.

-Note to participants: The actual cost per student is significantly more than $250.
+Note to participants: The actual cost per student is closer to $1,000.
 We appreciate our generous sponsors who contribute their time and funds so that the cost to participants is only $250.
 Sponsors include: Accenture, CBIZ MHM, Denver Cuttthroats, Edward Madigan Foundation, First Western Financial, Inc, Frito Lay, Jamba Juice, Johnson & Wales University, JW Marriott Denver Cherry Creek, Microsoft, Nelnet, North Highland, Pepsi Beverages Company, Sage Hospitality, Schlessman Family Foundation, Second Home Kitchen + Bar, Sherman & Howard, SM Energy, Supercuts, Solstice Foundation and Staples.

 This year’s JA Business Week projects: